Frannie-cpu/Okta-professional-hands-on-labs/Lab-02-User-Lifecycle/README.md

 Tested both:
-Admin-set password

-User-activated via email
+Admin-set password and User-activated via email

 Observed initial Staged status prior to activation(Insert screenshot here titled User account was created but not activated, resulting in staged status)